aztecadmin/netflix-spot-takehome/README.md

    2. Point the UI to your Apollo Client by defining the `VITE_APOLLO_CLIENT_URL` in a `.env` file from within the `ui` folder first before running the UI .

 4. Run the project
-   1. Run the ui in dev mode: `npm run dev`
+   1. First run the api `npm run start`
-   2. Run the api `npm run start`
+   2. Then run the ui in dev mode: `npm run dev`

 5. Run UI tests
    1. Run `npm run test` from within the `ui` directory.